Project Details - Ended

 - Principal Investigator:

-- Disseminate results of the RCT in the scientific literature and deploy the Customized, Continuous Care Management program in PAMF and other ambulatory care settings for use with diabetes and other chronic conditions.
+- Disseminate results of the RCT in the scientific literature, and deploy the PHCP program in Palo Alto Medical Foundation and other ambulatory care settings for use with diabetes and other chronic conditions.

 The team evaluated the model with a RCT of patients with uncontrolled type 2 diabetes using the ODM program compared to usual care.
 The intervention consisted of wirelessly uploading the patient’s glucometer data to the EHR; creating a patient-specific Diabetes Summary Status Report; making available nutrition and exercise logs; offering a record for insulin tracking; providing secure messaging capability with the health care team via the PHR; access to a nurse care manager and dietician for advice and medical management; and electronic patient education materials including patient-specific text and video educational materials.
 The primary outcome measurement of the study was hemoglobin A1c (HbA1c).

 At 6- and 12-months, patients in the intervention group reduced their HbA1c by a statistically significant amount.
 When comparing the reductions with the usual care group, the difference was statistically significant at 6 months but not at 12 months, since the usual care group also improved in that time frame.
 Amongst intervention patients who reduced their HbA1c by greater than 0.5 percent, those who obtain glucose readings and regularly uploaded them were able to sustain that reduction at 12 months.
 The PHCP appeared to be a successful way to engage patients in the care of their diabetes and improve their outcomes.